 Contributions.
 For employees hired prior to July 1, 2010, the Department will contribute 70% of the premiums.
 The retiree or surviving spouse will be responsible for the remaining 30%.
 For employees hired after July 1, 2010, the Department will contribute 50% of the premium.
-The retiree or surviving spouse will be responsible for the remaining 50%.
+The retiree or surviving spouse will be responsible for the remaining a.
+Schedule of Net OPEB Liability and Related Ratios

+50%.
 Benefits paid by the Department are on a pay-as-you-go basis.
 However, contributions are made to an OPEB Trust.
 The contribution requirements of plan members and the Department are established by contractual negotiations and may be amended from time to time.